ZhongPengQun2/ZhongPengQun2.github.io/docs/english-studying.md

 partially

+would be
 would be more indicative

 obfuscation

+convey all in one go

 xx elapsed time 3:15:02, completed on Fri Aug 12 21:08:33 2022

 sustainability

 laid out

+non-optimal

+ the CI system runs in the background, churning away

 recipe